Abstrek/Small-Projects/README.md

-Some small projects I have done over the years.
+Some small projects I have done they are nothing special in my opinion.